Prachyanat: Productions

-In the last eighteen years Prachyanat had eleven full length productions.
+In the last twenty five years Prachyanat had fifteen full length productions.
 Among these, two plays are written by the members of Prachyanat.
 One play of Prachyanat is a translated version of A Man for All Seasons, by the British playwright Robert Bolt.
 Another play of Prachyanat is "Gondar" (The Rhinoceros) from playwright Eugene Ionesco.
 In 2009 Prachyanat brought out a modernist version of Rabindranath’s symbolic play Raja ebong Onnanno.
 In 2009, Ibsen’s play "Punarjonmo" was made.
 Another is "The Hairy Ape", which is written by Eugene O'Neill and directed by Barker Bakul.
 Koinna, a play which is directed by Azad Abul Kalam, Murad Khan's script is based on a myth from the north-west of Bangladesh about ‘Koinnapir’.
 A play titled "Kinu Kaharer Thetar" is performed which is written by Manoj Mitra and directed by Kaji Taufiqul Islam Imon.
 In 2010, Prachyanat staged titled "Mayer Mukh", a translation of Arnold Wesker’s play.
 In the year of 2014, Prachyanat produced a play titled "Tragedy of Polashbari", script and directed by Azad Abul Kalam.
-In the year of 2019 Prachyanat presented their 35th production, Pulsiraat Originally written by Palestinian writer and political activist Ghassan Kanafani, it was published in 1962 as Men in the Sun.
-The story has been adapted by Monirul Islam Rubel, and directed by Kazi Toufikul Islam Emon.
-Same year Prachyanat produced Akhtaruzzaman Elias's internationally acclaimed novel the Khowabnama (খোয়াবনামা).This 37th production of Prachyanat has been adapted into a play by Shawkat Hossain Sajib and directed by Kazi Toufikul Islam Emon.
-At the end of 2022 Prachyanat has brought their 41th Production, 'Agunjatra'.
-Adapted from a radio-play called "Seven Steps Around the Fire", by Indian playwright Mahesh Dattani, "Agunjatra" has been translated into Bangla by Shahidul Mamun, with Azad Abul Kalam adapting and directing the play.
-Prachyanat premiered its 42nd production titled Achalayatan at the National Theatre Hall of Bangladesh Shilpakala Academy on 26th January 2023.
-Achalayatan has been written by Nobel laureate Rabindranath Tagore and directed by Azad Abul Kalam.